 Hold the squeeze for 3 seconds.
 Then relax for 5 to 10 seconds.

 Add 1 second each week until you are able to squeeze for 10 seconds each time.

-Repeat this exercise 10 to 15 times per session.
-Try to do this at least 3 times a day.
+Repeat this exercise 10 times per session.

 Kegels work best when done on a regular schedule.